zalando/restful-api-guidelines/events/events.md

 Zalando’s architecture centers around decoupled microservices and in that context we favour asynchronous event driven approaches.
 The guidelines in this section focus on how to design and publish events intended to be shared for others to consume.

+**Events, Event Types and Categories.**

+Events are defined using an item called an _Event Type_.
+The Event Type allows events to have their structure declared  with a schema by producers and understood by consumers.
+An Event Type declares standard information, such as a name, an owning application (and by implication, an owning team), a schema defining the event's custom data, and a compatibility mode declaring how the schema will be evolved.
+Event Types also allow the declaration of validation and enrichment strategies for events, along with supplemental information such as how events can be partitioned in an event stream.

+Event Types belong to a well known _Event Category_ (such as a data change category), which provides extra information that is common to that kind of event.

+Event Types can be published and made available as API resources for teams to use, typically in an _Event Type Registry_.
+Each event published can then be validated against the overall structure of its event type and the schema for its custom data.

+The basic model described above was originally developed in the [Nakadi project](https://github.com/zalando/nakadi), which acts as a reference implementation of the event type registry, and as a validating publish/subscribe broker for event producers and consumers.

 ## {{ book.must }} Treat Events as part of the service interface

 Events are part of a service’s interface to the outside world equivalent in standing to a service’s REST API.
 Services publishing data for integration must treat their events as a first class design concern, just as they would an API.
 For example this means approaching events with the "API first" principle in mind [as described in the Introduction](../Introduction.md).